brannala/brannala.github.io/things.md

 [Emacs stuff](/emacs/): provides a description of my emacs configuration and packages that I have found useful.

+[Sequed](https://github.com/brannala/sequed) is an emacs package I wrote for viewing alignments and manipulating DNA sequence data in fasta format.

 **Proggy fonts**

 These are my favorite terminal fonts.
 Available